 Examples of Complaints Addressed by Other Agencies

 TEA only handles complaints related to Texas school law and the agency itself.
-The above link includes information about where to files complaints about discrimination, hazardous conditions and health standards in school facilities, violations of the Family Education Rights and Privacy Act (FERPA), and other issues not directly related to school law.
+The above link includes information about where to file complaints about discrimination, hazardous conditions and health standards in school facilities, violations of the Family Education Rights and Privacy Act (FERPA), and other issues not directly related to school law.

 Request Information from the TEA

-Information about filing an open records request with the Texas Education Agency.
+This page provides information about filing an open records request with the Texas Education Agency.

 TEA Equal Educational Opportunity

-Information about TEA's non-discrimination policy, how to file a complaint related to that policy and how to file a complaint alleging discrimination by a Texas public school.
+TEA is an EEO employer.
+Our EEO page outlines TEA's non-discrimination policy, how to file a complaint related to that policy and how to file a complaint alleging discrimination by a Texas public school.